What It’s Like to Have Your Wisdom Teeth Removed

 In the end, having my wisdom teeth removed was an interesting experience.
 I learned what it’s like to be put under for the first time, I discovered that Vicodin does not agree with me, and I learned that not everyone’s experience is the same.
-Ultimately, there is very little that you have control over.
-The best you can do is follow your oral surgeon’s directions before and after the surgery, put on a brave face, and keep a positive attitude.
+If you feel like you can eat solid foods right away, do it.
+If you're in intense pain, call your oral surgeon.
+Most of all, rinse with salt water often.
+It will do wonders during healing.
+Follow your oral surgeon’s directions before and after surgery, put on a brave face, and keep a positive attitude.
 Many people go through much rougher procedures every day, and it’s important to keep that in perspective.
-In the end, it’s going to save you a lot of pain that you could have otherwise.
+In the end, it's a simple procedure that will save you from a lot of pain down the road.

 Don’t take prescription medications unless over the counter medications definitely aren’t working.